Table of contents

 Whether it’s offline, online, or both, a pop-up shop is only open for a short time so you’ll also want to invest in marketing.
 Social media is a quick way to reach a lot of people, and ads can be highly targeted to your customer base.

 And be sure to start your marketing before you open, with “Coming Soon” posts to create buzz and excitement.
 Have your homepage ready before your products are loaded, and offer a way for visitors to sign up for your newsletter so they can have advance notice of your grand opening.

 When the season is over, the fun doesn’t have to stop.
 You can temporarily “close” your business by deactivating the products on your website.
 Out of sight can mean out of mind, though, so consider keeping your website active with information on when you’ll reopen.
 You could even build excitement by using a clock that counts down the days until your return.

 Stay on your customers’ minds with an email newsletter.
 Thank them for their business, and then touch base throughout the year, sharing news and tips.
-About a month before you reopen, give your subscribers a sneak peek of your new products as well as coupons or details about your physical pop-up shop.
+About a month before you reopen, give your subscribers a sneak peek of your new products as well as coupons or details about your physical pop-up shop (if applicable).

 Finally, take time to evaluate the success of your products and marketing.
 Identify your best sellers as well as your most effective campaigns.
-This information can help you prepare your strategy for next season.
+Square Marketing has analytics and insights that can help you improve future campaigns and help prepare your strategy for next season.